- What is ABA Therapy?

 There is no reinforcement for behaviors that pose harm or prevent learning.

 At times, we combine ABA with other methods of autism therapy and collaborate with other providers on your child’s team.
-This includes speech therapy and occupational therapy and all other methods that help your child develop a range of abilities that will serve them well in life.
+This can include speech therapy, occupational therapy, and all other methods that help your child develop a range of abilities that will serve them well in life.

 WHEN SHOULD YOUR CHILD START ABA?